CAS' Air And Space Power Conference

-The RAF CASPS works closely with the Air Power Association to deliver an annual 2-day conference on behalf of the Chief of Air Staff.
-The CAS’ Air Power Conference is attended by international military and political leaders, heads of industry and leading academics, many of whom deliver keynote addresses and/or take part in panel discussions.
-The Conference is live-streamed across RAF Stations and interactive tools are available via Force Development Squadrons.
+The Directorate of Defence Studies works closely with the Air and Space Power Association to deliver an annual 2-day conference on behalf of the Chief of Air Staff.
+The CAS’ Air and Space Power Conference is attended by international military and political leaders, heads of industry and leading academics, many of whom deliver keynote addresses and/or take part in panel discussions.
+The Conference is live-streamed across RAF Stations and overseas locations, and interactive tools are available via Force Development Squadrons.

 A number of academic prizes are awarded by RAF CASPS each year:

 - The Gordon Shephard Memorial Prize – awarded to the RAF serviceperson who writes the best essay on an air power topic.

 - The Salmond Prize – awarded to the civilian or non-RAF serviceperson who writes the best essay on an air power topic.

 - The CAS Fellows’ Prize – awarded to the CAS fellow who has contributed the most to the study and promotion of air power.

 - The Air Power Defence Research Paper (DRP) prize – awarded to the Advanced Command and Staff College student who attains the highest grade in their DRP.

 - The Two Air Forces Award – awarded to the serving officer or airperson who writes the most significant article of the year on an aspect of RAF History.
 Selected by the RAF Historical Society.